 Notes to basic financial statements.
 The notes provide additional information and are essential to a full understanding of the data provided in the financial statements.
-The notes to basic financial statements can be found on pages 11 through 42 of this report.
+The notes to basic financial statements can be found on pages 11 through 37 of this report.

 Required supplemental information.
-In addition to the financial statements and accompanying notes, this report also presents required supplementary information concerning the funding progress of the employees' pension plan and other postemployment benefits of CRA/LA-DLA on pages 43 through 47 of this report.
+In addition to the financial statements and accompanying notes, this report also presents required supplementary information concerning the funding progress of the employees' pension plan and other postemployment benefits of CRA/LA-DLA on pages 38 through 42 of this report.

 Other supplementary information.
-Included in the other supplementary information are the schedule of third-party indebtedness on page 48 and the financial schedules of the Community Redevelopment Financing Authority of the City of Los Angeles, a blended component unit of CRA/LA-DLA, on pages 49 and 50.
+Included in the other supplementary information is the financial schedules of the Community Redevelopment Financing Authority of the City of Los Angeles, a blended component unit of CRA/LA-DLA, on pages 43 and 44.